geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 1. You should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and password **Pa55w.rd**; if not, then do so now.

-2. In Internet Explorer, the **Service Request Ticketing app** tab should still be open from the prior task; if not, repeat the steps from the prior task to create a new app using the **Service Desk Requests** list in SharePoint as your data source.
+2. In you Microsoft Edge browser, the **Service Request Ticketing app** tab should still be open from the prior task; if not, repeat the steps from the prior task to create a new app using the **Service Desk Requests** list in SharePoint as your data source.
 Once you reach the point of previewing the app, then stop and move on to the next step in this task.

 3. In **Power Apps Studio**, the navigation pane on the left side of the screen shows the **Tree view** for the screens contained in the application.
 There are two menu tabs in this Tree view – **Screens** and **Components**.
 The **Screens** tab is underlined, indicating that it’s the tab currently being displayed (it is displayed by default).
 Select the **X** that appears to the right of **Tree View** to close this pane.